 - Strict adherence to organizational policies concerning patient privacy and confidentiality.

-The Faith Regional Health Services Ethics Committee is available on an "as needed" basis to deal with biomedical ethical issues on behalf of a patient, family or health team member.
+The Faith Regional Health Services Ethics Committee will be available on an "as needed" basis to assist with ethical issues on behalf of a patient, family or health team member.
 In these situations, the committee will provide a forum through which:

 - The rights of patients, families and health team members are clarified.